The Romantic Night-World

 "The Nightwanderer's Lunar Rapture"

-The Gypsy Scholar (the "midnight-souled" insomniac as radio host), who is dedicated to discovering what "deep midnight's voice contends," presents this marvelous academic essay on Friedrich Nietzsche, the Dionysian Philosopher and Orphic Scholar (who composed and played music): "Lunar rapture: Nietzsche's religion of the night sun."
+The Gypsy Scholar (the "midnight-souled" insomniac as radio host), who is dedicated to discovering what "deep midnight's voice contends," presents this marvelous academic essay on Friedrich Nietzsche, the Dionysian Philosopher and Orphic Scholar (who composed and played music): "Lunar rapture: Nietzsche's religion of the night sun" by Jill Marsden.

 This essay is presented here because it’s based upon the radical difference between night and day (for the poet, the writer, the artist, the mystic), and thus it emphasizes the "profundity of night" in a mystical sense—truly a "Romantic Night-World" perspective for Nietzsche.
 This essay is, then, a wonderful affirmation of what the GS has always maintained about doing freeform radio; namely, there's a great difference between daytime and nighttime when it comes to radio programming—a significantly different vibe, one which is conducive to the magic of late-night radio.